Riley Horse Campground

 Directions

-From Sandy, follow US Highway 26 east for 18 miles to Zigzag.
-Turn north (left) onto Lolo Pass Road (Forest Road 18) and travel 4.5 miles.
-Turn right on Forest Road 1825 and continue for approximately 0.5 miles.
-Bear right, staying on Forest Road 1825, cross the Sandy River bridge, and continue another 0.5 miles to Forest Road 1825-382.
-Turn right, cross the Lost Creek bridge, and the campground entrance is immediately on the right.
+From Sandy, OR, follow US Highway 26 for 18 miles to Zigzag.
+Turn north (left) onto Lolo Pass Road (Road 18).
+Travel 4.5 miles, then turn right on Road 1825 and continue for approximately half a mile.
+Bear right, staying on Road 1825, cross the Sandy River bridge, and continue for another half mile to Road 1825-382.
+Turn right, cross the Lost Creek bridge, and the campground is immediately on the right.

 Amenities